Scientific Name

 Most Conophytums need bright light but do not like too much intense sunlight.
 To avoid sunburn, place them in a position to receive a few hours of full sun in cooler periods of the day.

 These plants thrive best in a porous growing medium that drains quickly.
-Use commercial succulent soil specially designed for growing succulents, or make your own mix.
+You can use commercial succulent soil specially designed for succulents or make your own mix.

 When Conophytums go dormant in the spring, they require little or no water.
 When plants begin growing in the fall, it is safe to water deeply, allowing the soil to dry before watering again.